Tutorial: Features & labels#

 Manage follow-up data#

-Assume that a couple of weeks later, we receive a new batch of data in a follow-up study 2.
+Assume that a couple of weeks later, we receive a new dataset in a follow-up study 2.

 Let’s track a new analysis: